Walk into the wonderful world of Wawel

 Making the most of your visit

-From the elegant State and Royal Apartments, to the armoury and Dragon’s Den, there is plenty to fill your visit.
+From the elegant State and Royal Apartments, to the armory and Dragon’s Den, there is plenty to fill your visit.
 Here are the highlights at the Royal Wawel Castle.

 Lost Wawel takes you on an architectural journey through forgotten and incredible parts of Wawel Hill that are long gone, but are not forgotten.
 Take an incredible trip though excavation, sculptures, carvings and stonework back to the end of the 10th century.

 The castle walls may be steeped in history but they are also shrouded in legend.
 The biggest one being that of the Wawel Dragon who has his home in the Dragon’s Den.
 Learn of a 16th century dragon slayer king as you delve into the depths of Thieves’ Tower, through a cave 270 metres long.

-Once you are finished with the exhibitions, there is plenty to see in the gardens.
-Landscaped with lawns and flowers, you can visit the Royal Gardens, upper and lower terraces, orchard and small vineyards.
+Once you’ve toured your way through the exhibitions, there is still plenty to see.
+Head to the gardens that have beautiful landscaped lawns and flowers, you can visit the Royal Gardens, upper and lower terraces, orchard and small vineyards.
 The gardens are the perfect place to sit down and enjoy your surroundings in the Krakow sunshine.

 Wawel Castle is located 1km from the Park Inn by Radisson Krakow Hotel and is an easy walk across the river and along the banks, so you can enjoy a day exploring how the royals used to live, and then head pack to your comfortable accommodation.